Vinh-Sta/Data-Science/README.md

 plt.title('AIC values for ARIMA(p, q) combinations')
 plt.show()

-🔧 Selected ARIMA Model: Based on AIC results, the optimal configuration was ARIMA(4, 1, 5).
+Selected ARIMA Model: Based on AIC results, the optimal configuration was ARIMA(4, 1, 5).

 VI.
 Final Comparison
 The performance of ARIMA(4,1,5) and VAR models was evaluated using the Prediction widget in Orange.
 Detailed results, plots, and analysis are available in the accompanying slide deck:
  📄 ARIMA_vs_VARMODEL.pdf

+VII: Future work:  Consider testing seasonal ARIMA (SARIMA) if seasonality is present.